In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

 If you type in

-You’re able to shut down and move this to wherever you would like and it will start taking photos again when you reboot the pi.
+You’re able to shut down and move this to wherever you would like, and it will start retaking photos when you reboot the Pi.

-If you ever need to edit or remove the cron job just follow the same steps and edit or delete the line we added.
+If you ever need to edit or remove the cron job follow the same steps and edit or delete the line that we added.

-Now this method simply just saves the pictures directly to the Pi you can set it up to save to an USB stick, network drive and other places to store data.
+Now, this method just saves the pictures directly to the Pi, and you can set it up to save to a USB stick, network drive and other places to store data.

-To get your data off the PI simple insert a USB into the PI and using the GUI copy and paste the files onto the USB stick.
+To get your data off the Pi simply insert a USB into the Raspberry Pi and using the GUI (Graphical User Interface) copy and paste the files onto the USB stick.

-One of the most amazing things about the Pi is how portable it is and energy efficient.
-If you have a battery pack you will be able to your run PI for a few hours and the best thing is you can place it anywhere you would like.
+One of the most amazing things about the Pi is how portable and energy-efficient it is.
+If you have a battery pack, you will be able to run the Pi for a few hours, and the best thing is you can place it anywhere you would like.

-Once you have done setting up the Raspberry Pi camera and the cron job then you can simply disconnect and place anywhere you would like.
-You don’t need to have a screen connected to the PI for it to work.
+Once you have done setting up the Raspberry Pi camera and the cron job, you can just disconnect and place anywhere you would like.
+You don’t need to have a screen connected to the Pi for it to work.

-There you have it your very own Raspberry Pi Time Lapse that you’re able to now take some pretty awesome photos and then transform it into an amazing time lapse.
+There you have it, your very own Raspberry Pi time-lapse that you’re able to take some pretty awesome photos now and then transform it into a fantastic time-lapse.